£2 bus fare cap to increase to £3 in Budget, Starmer announces

 The £2 bus fare cap will be replaced by a new £3 cap until the end of 2025 at this week’s Budget, the Prime Minister has confirmed.

-In a speech in Birmingham, Sir Keir Starmer said he knows “how much this matters”, particularly to people who live in rural communities.
+Sir Keir announced the change during a speech in Birmingham, in which he also defended looming tax rises and confirmed millions in funding for local services to help get people back to work.

-The increase will be announced at Chancellor Rachel Reeves’ first Budget on Wednesday, as the Government tries to bridge what it has called a £22 billion “black hole” in the public finances.
+The bus fare increase will be part of Chancellor Rachel Reeves’ first Budget on Wednesday, as the Government tries to bridge what it has called a £22 billion “black hole” in the public finances, but has already been labelled a “bus tax” by one opposition party.

 Sir Keir told the audience: “On the £2 bus fare, first thing to say is the Tories only funded that until the end of 2024 and therefore that is the end of the funding in relation to a £2 capped fare.